hippoly-bot/pyrpoc_add_viablity_tracking/README.md

 ## Basic Installation

-The software is available as a package, simply install it in the normal way.
-It is recommended, but not required, to use a virtual environment.
+The software is available as a package - make sure python 3.12 is in use, with a virtual environment if necessary.
+Once the virtual environment with python<=3.12 is created, run the following command.

 ```
 pip install pyrpoc